Fazl accuses govt of pre-poll rigging in GB

 DERA ISMAIL KHAN: Jamiat Ulema-e-Islam-Fazl (JUI-F) head Maulana Fazlur Rahman on Friday accused the Pakistan Tehreek-e-Insaf (PTI) government of pre-poll rigging in Gilgit-Baltistan (GB) and said the election code of conduct was being grossly violated.

 “The fake government has drawn up a pre-poll rigging plan in Gilgit-Baltistan.
-The political bribes are being doled out for that,” said the Maulana, who is also heading the 11-member opposition PDM, while speaking at a news conference.
+The political bribes are being doled out for that,” said the Maulana, who is also heading the 11-member opposition Pakistan Democratic Movement (PDM), while speaking at a news conference at his residence.

+He was flanked by the JUI parliamentary party leader in the KP Assembly, Maulana Lutfur Rahman.

 The Maulana alleged that wheat was being distributed in a large number of trucks, which carried banners with the portraits of Prime Minister Imran Khan.
 The PDM chief said various tactics were being employed to ensure the win for the ruling PTI in the election.